Key takeaways

 Freelancer

-Good fit when the project is small, bounded, and fits comfortably into one person's wheelhouse.
+One practitioner, working solo.
+A freelancer is a good fit when the project is small, bounded, and fits comfortably into one person's wheelhouse.
 You get low overhead, direct communication, and flexibility.
 The trade-off is concentration risk: no built-in QA redundancy, no backup if they get sick or overbooked, and a timeline that depends on a single calendar.

 Productized service